wercker-labs/wercker-blog/source/posts/2013-10-11-Introducing-Dart-support.md

           dart --checked tool/hop_runner.dart test
 ```

 This pipeline consists of two script steps that are executed chronologically.
-It first step installs all dependencies with the `pub install` command.
-These dependencies are cached to speed up future builds.
+The first step installs all dependencies with the `pub install` command.
 The seconds step executes the tests by executing the `hop_runner.dart` file.

 ## Resources